lambdaclass/concrete/docs/PROOF_AUDIT_PIPELINE.md

 either succeeds into a construct with known proof semantics or reports a precise exclusion reason.

-Current flagship pressure says the next ProofCore extensions should land in this order:
+Current flagship pressure says the next ProofCore work should land in this order:

-1. Array indexing.
+1. Fix the byte-level arithmetic model: decide how fixed-width values, casts, overflow, `bitxor`, and `mod` are represented in Lean.
-2. Bounded while loops.
+2. Add `bitxor` / `mod` under that model to unblock checksum and ring-buffer paths.
-3. Struct value construction.
+3. Design the state model for mutation: environment updates, array get/set, field update, loop-carried variables, bounds assumptions, and failure behavior.
-4. Enum value construction.
+4. Add array index assignment / bounded mutation using that state model.
-5. Pattern matching.
+5. Lift bounded while bodies from flat assignment lists to proof-level step functions so nested control flow can extract.
-6. Casts.
+6. Improve generated proof stubs for arrays, structs, enums, fixed-capacity buffers, and `Result`/`Option`.
-7. Field-heavy struct/enum code.
+7. Build reusable lemmas for array lookup/update, loop-carried state, struct fields, enum/match reasoning, and bounded buffers.

 `fixed_capacity` is the current forcing candidate for this work.
-The first three also gate the later real-cryptography flagship slot.
+The byte-level arithmetic and loop/state pieces also gate the later real-cryptography flagship slot.

 ## Shared Fact Layer